Property Appraiser Lori Parrish, CFA

 - Before: The office had one secretary assigned part-time to "look into" cases of suspected homestead fraud.

 Now: Lori created the office's first professional Fraud Unit, staffed with a combination of career law enforcement officers and knowledgeable appraisers.
-As of mid-2013, the Fraud Unit investigated nearly 80,000 cases, which resulted in over $64 million in back tax liens and penalties, and the addition of more than $5 billion in assessed value back onto our tax roll due to fraudulent and unlawful exemptions.
+As of the beginning of 2015, we have investigated over 90,000 cases, which resulted in over $69 million in back tax liens and penalties, and the additional of more than $5 billion in assessed value back onto our tax roll due to fraudulent and unlawful exemptions.

 - Before: Despite a state law requiring physical inspections of all property in Broward at least once every five years, most properties in Broward had not been inspected in over a dozen years -- and some had not been visited in more than 20 years.
 This serious lapse caused shopping centers, commercial properties and homes to stay off the tax roll for years and unfairly avoid property taxes -- making the rest of us pay more than our fair share.